fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

 ================
-Create a release
+Creating a release
 ================
 In order to create a new release for FitBenchmarking, there are a few manual steps.
 These have been streamlined as much as possible.

 First checkout the branch to create the release from.
+Releases should only be made from a `release-x-x` branch, not a development branch or master.

 From the root of the repo run the "ci/prep_and_tag_release.sh" script with the new version number.
 The version number will be rejected if it is not of the expected form.
 We expect a "v" followed by the major, minor, and patch numbers, and an optional numbered label to mark the type of release.

-Possible lables are:
+Possible labels are:
  - -beta (release for testing)
  - -rc (release candidate)
  - -dev (release of a development version)